 OneLife Institute is an evangelical, Christian organization.
-As an organization, our staff affirm the historic ecumenical creeds of the church as well as stand alongside the doctrinal statements of our partnering academic institutions (Cairn University and Southern Wesleyan University).
+As an organization, our staff affirm the historic ecumenical creeds of the church as well as stand alongside the doctrinal statements of our partnering academic institutions.

 That there is one God, infinitely great and good, the creator and sustainer of all things visible and invisible, the one true source of light and life, who has life in himself and lives eternally in glorious light and sovereign love in three persons – Father, Son, and Holy Spirit (2 Cor.
 13:14) – co-equal in nature, majesty, and glory.

 That God has spoken and continues to speak in and through Scripture, the only infallible, inerrant, and sufficiently clear rule and authority for Christian faith, thought, and life.